yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/docker/with-kubernetes/tyk-kubernetes-ingress-controller.md

 1. An ingress manager
 2. A service mesh webhook listener

 When Tyk is first installed via the helm chart, it will in stall itself as a DaemonSet and acquire a random node-port for it's service.
-The service is exposed as an External Load Balancer, which will trigger your cloud environemnt to provision one and add the exposed Tyk Gateways to it's backend list.
+The service is exposed as an External Load Balancer, which will trigger your cloud environment to provision one and add the exposed Tyk Gateways to it's backend list.

-This means that the gateways are now exposed to the outseide of your cluster through a load balancer provisioned by your cloud environment.
+This means that the gateways are now exposed to the outside of your cluster through a load balancer provisioned by your cloud environment.

 These external-facing gateways are tagged, or "sharded" in the terminology of our docs.
 This means that they will only ever load API Definitions for services that have been defined and tagged with the same tag name.
 The tag-name for the ingress gateways are (unimaginatively) tagged as "ingress".
 This is worth remembering if you ever create a service route manually using the Tyk Gateway API or the Tyk Dashboard API Designer.